yenhsunlin/snorer/README.md

 # ***snorer***: *S*upernova-*N*eutrino-b*O*osted da*R*k matt*ER*

-`snorer` is a package for evaluating time-of-flight signatures of supernova-neutrino-boosted dark matter (SN*ν* BDM) from our Milky Way (MW), SN1987a in Large Magellanic Cloud (LMC) and SN in arbitrary distant galaxy based on
+`snorer` is a package for evaluating time-of-flight signatures of supernova-neutrino-boosted dark matter (SN\(\nu\) BDM) from our Milky Way (MW), SN1987a in Large Magellanic Cloud (LMC) and SN in arbitrary distant galaxy based on
 <a href = "https://doi.org/10.1103/PhysRevLett.130.111002" target = "_blank">*Phys.
 Rev. Lett.* **130**, 111002 (2023)</a> [<a href = "https://arxiv.org/abs/2206.06864" target = "_blank">arXiv:2206.06864</a>]
 and
 <a href = "https://doi.org/10.1103/PhysRevD.108.083013" target = "_blank">*Phys.
 Rev. D* **108**, 083013 (2023)</a>